voschezang/coding-handbook/management-principles.md

 Types of work

-- Planned work
+- Planned work or pre-defined work.
   - Business projects.
 E.g. directly related to customer demand.
   - Internal projects.
 Enable business projects.
   - Changes.
 E.g. maintenance.
 - Unplanned work.
-This keeps you from doing actual work
+Work as it appears.
   - Firefighting.
 E.g. incidents, recovery work.

+- Defining work.
+Planning
     - Adjusting, changing plans.

+Work needs to be defined (to some extend) before it can be delegated.